taojlu/Liver-Vessel-Segment/README.md

 Date  |  Organ  | Module | Joural | Title|
 :---- |-------:|-------:|-------:|------:
 2022  | head-neck | dual-task | Computer Methods and Programs in Biomedicine | Simultaneous vessel segmentation and unenhanced prediction using self-supervised dual-task learning in 3D CTA (SVSUP) |

+# Liver Vessel Segment Data Preprocessing
+[1] Robust liver vessel extraction using 3D U-Net with variant dice loss function
+Preprocessing consists of 3 steps: (1) CT values are limited to [0400] HU to focus on the intensity range of the liver.
+(2) CT images and annotated images are cropped to the liver area based on the pre-segmented liver mask, and adjusted to the size of 288×288×96.
+For local datasets, the liver mask is obtained by our previous liver segmentation method [27].
+(3) Images are normalized to zero mean and unit variance.
+Since most liver vessels are quite small, we trained images with their original resolution if it was in a reasonable range to prevent artifact errors caused by resampling.
+For data with slice thickness smaller than 0.8mm or larger than 2.5 mm, we used a coordinate transform and cubic spline interpolation to transfer the data into a slice thickness of 1.6 mm.